 I also have a client with the same self-consciousness.
 Before his session, he told me he doesn’t like to show his teeth when smiling because he has one tooth that is out of place and he prefers a closed smile.

-Now, I have to explain that this client is the type of person that walks around with a smile glued to face.
+Now, I have to explain that this client is the type of person that walks around with a smile glued to his face.
 His smile is infectious and you start smiling as soon as you start talking with him.
 He is positive, upbeat, and happy.

 When he told me he didn’t want to show his teeth, I immediately told him that it wasn’t going to work (in a nice way).
 People know him as a happy, smiling guy and a closed-mouth smile doesn’t present the same way as a full smile does.